IlyaJahed2004/genetic-programming-symbolic-regression/readme.md

 - is commonly used in Genetic Programming for symbolic regression.

 In this implementation, the tournament size is set to **3**, providing a balanced trade-off between exploration and exploitation.

+## Step 8: Elitism

+Elitism is used to preserve the best-performing individuals in each generation of the genetic programming process.

+After fitness evaluation, individuals are ranked using Mean Squared Error (MSE).
+A fixed percentage (5%) of the top-performing individuals is directly copied into the next generation without any genetic modification.

+This strategy ensures that high-quality symbolic expressions are not lost due to stochastic effects of crossover or mutation and improves the stability of the evolutionary process.